DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 If autosave is enabled and active, a timestamped copy of the latest existing autosave backup file is created when the IOC is restarted, e.g. ``<name>.softsav_240717-095004`` (timestamps are in the format yymmdd-HHMMSS).
-If you only wish to store one backup of the autosave file at a time, ``timestamped_backups=False`` can be passed to :func:`~softioc.autosave.configure()`, this will create a backup file named ``<name>.softsav.bu``.
+If you only wish to store one backup of the autosave file at a time, ``timestamped_backups=False`` can be passed to :func:`~softioc.autosave.configure()` when it is called, this will create a backup file named ``<name>.softsav.bu``.
 To disable any autosaving, comment out the :func:`~softioc.autosave.configure()` call or pass it the keyword argument ``enabled=False``.